I Hated Black And White Movies Movie reviews from a film ignoramus turned fanatic.

 The wide-angle lens is depicting the totality of the space.

-Reginald Rose’s screenplay was initially produced for television, and Henry Fonda and Rose recruited Sidney Lumet to direct a film adaptation, knowing that Lumet had extensive experience and held a reputation of staying within the given budget and on schedule.
-When they started shooting, Lumet had all the actors stay in the same room for hours and make them do their lines over and over again, to force them to think as the jurors cramped in a tiny room with an unknown bunch of people would.
+Reginald Rose’s screenplay was initially produced for television, and Henry Fonda and Rose recruited Sidney Lumet to direct a film adaptation, knowing that Lumet had extensive experience and a reputation for staying within budget and on schedule.
+When they started shooting, Lumet had all the actors stay in the same room for hours and repeat their lines over and over, to force them to think as the jurors, cramped in a tiny room with an unknown bunch of people, would.
 At the beginning of the film, Lumet is using a wide-angle lens angled downwards, focusing on the whole jury and letting us know the space inside out.
 And, even more important, the people involved.
-Juror #8, dressed symbolically in white, is the only one not eager to raise his hand to reach a unanimous vote of a guilty verdict.
-The cameras are positioned above eye level and showing us a greater distance between the characters.
+Juror #8, dressed symbolically in white, is the only one not eager to raise his hand to reach a unanimous guilty verdict.
+The cameras are positioned above eye level, showing us a greater distance between the characters.
 In Making Movies, Lumet stated:

 I shot the first third of the movie above eye level, the second third at eye level and the last third from below eye level.
 In that way, toward the end the ceiling began to appear.
 Not only were the walls closing in (due to progressively longer lenses), the ceiling was as well.
 The sense of increasing claustrophobia did a lot to raise the tension of the last part of the movie.